prisma/prisma-examples/optimize/starter/README.md

    - **Excessive number of rows returned**
    - **Query filtering on an unindexed column**
    - **Full table scans caused by LIKE operations**
+     > For more insights on a specific recommendation, click the **Ask AI** button and interact with the AI Explainer chatbot
 6. Rename the recording to _Unoptimized queries_ by clicking on the recording chip in the top left corner and typing "Unoptimized queries", so that you have a reference to it for comparison with other recordings.
    ![Rename recording](./images/edit-recording-name-chip.png)